-One of the most common concerns that is addressed when it comes to garage epoxy flooring is hot tires.
+One of the most common concerns that are addressed when it comes to garage epoxy flooring is hot tires.
 Hot tire pick up occurs when the vehicle pulls into the garage after a drive, and the heated tires soften the top coat of the flooring and after cooling with grab and pull the coating away.

-However, this is an issue that is associated with the lesser quality products that are store bought paint kits.
-Usually water based, these lesser epoxy hold only about 50% solid mixture at best offering 3 mils thick, in comparison to the 100% solids epoxy that is 10 mils thick if not more.
+However, this is an issue that is associated with the lesser quality products that are store-bought paint kits.
+Usually water-based, these lesser epoxy hold only about 50% solid mixture at best offering 3 mils thick, in comparison to the 100% solids epoxy that is 10 mils thick if not more.
 The thicker quality is found in commercial and professionally installed coatings.